 Achieve your Economics degree by finding a quality option you can afford.
 Explore best value schools below.
-38,342 Economics college students graduated in 2016 with undergraduate degrees nationally.
+39,022 Economics college students graduated in 2018 with undergraduate degrees nationally.
 The average salary of an Economics grad is $45,866 in their early career and $88,202 in mid-career.
-However, students report earning anywhere from $35,067 to $70,369 in their early career, and $100,028 to $99,775 in mid-career, depending on the program.
+However, students report earning anywhere from $35,067 to $70,369 in their early career, and $58,693 to $181,310 in mid-career, depending on the program.

 Get more for your money by pursuing this ranking of the "Best Economics Schools for the Money".
 These rankings were created to help students like you discover quality and affordable options.
 We create all of our rankings with outcomes in mind.
 See the full ranking methodology.

 The top ranked school in the United States for Economics is Brigham Young University - Provo.
-The surrounding area of a major city is tremendous for students seeking out considerable possibilities for social networking, adventure, and life.
+Brigham Young University - Provo is among the largest schools in Utah.

 It's difficult to beat Iowa State University if you want to pursue Economics as a major.
 Students who graduate from this program report average early career earnings of economics and mid-career earnings of $89,930.
 Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.

 Any student pursuing a degree in Economics needs to check out University of North Carolina at Chapel Hill.
 Soon after graduation, economics students typically make around $49,879 in the first five years of their career.
-Located in Chapel Hill, North Carolina, this institution is a logical option for students who enjoy the buzz of a significant city.
+University of North Carolina at Chapel Hill is among the largest schools in North Carolina.